Microflash/fenceparser/README.md

 ### Syntax

-- Attributes without values are treated as flags and marked as `true`
+- For key-value pairs,
-- Attribute values must be single or double quoted string separated by `=`
+  - key and value must be separated by `=`, and
+  - value must be within single-quotes `'`, double-quotes `"` or backticks `\``
-- A special `highlight` object can be initialized by wrapping the comma-separated numbers and ranges in curly braces.
+- A special `highlight` object can be initialized by
+  - wrapping the comma-separated numbers and ranges in curly braces
+  - ranges must be separated by a hyphen `-` or double-dots `..`

 Check the [fixtures](./test/fixtures.js) for examples on the syntax.